 Make the most of our game casserole packs (pigeon, duck and pheasant) before the season finishes at the end of January.
-Alternatively, replace with the same weight (half and half) of wood pigeon breast fillet and chicken breast fillet, both diced.
+Alternatively, replace with the same weight (half and half) of diced wood pigeon breast fillet and duck or chicken breast fillet.

 - Preparation time: 15 minutes